French PM to requisition workers amid refineries strike

 She added that she is ready to make a similar decision regarding Total facilities if salary negotiations do not start quickly.

 Panic buying by some people worried that stations might run out of fuel altogether is exacerbating problems facing motorists, though authorities are urging consumers not to worry.
-Government officials said they increased petrol imports and released some of the state’s strategic stocks to help ease the shortages.
+Government officials said they increased petrol imports and released some of the state’s strategic stocks to help ease the shortages — amid concern that they could prompt protests across the country.

+“There is only one solution: to unlock (the situation) without delay through negotiation,” Finance Minister Bruno Le Maire said Tuesday on French news broadcaster Franceinfo.

+At gas stations that remained open, people were getting increasingly nervous.
+Some were jumping the queue while others were trying to fill fuel containers, despite several cities across France prohibiting it.